Foodle Club

 A blue serving dish of mashed root vegetables.

 Tip the vegetables into an oven-proof dish.
-If you don't intend baking the vegetables with cheese you can skip the next 2 steps and serve them immediately.
+If you don't intend to bake the vegetables with cheese you can skip the next 2 steps and serve them immediately.

 Grated cheese on top of the rumbledethumps in a blue serving dish.